shindekokoro/Password-Generator/README.md

 ## Description
-Web application that allows an employee or other indiviual to create a randomly generated password.
-User will be prompted from different sets of criteria ranging from length of password (8-128 charaters) as well as lowercase, uppercase, numeric, and special characters.
+Web application that allows an employee or other individual to create a randomly generated password.
+User will be prompted from different sets of criteria ranging from length of password (8-128 characters) as well as lowercase, uppercase, numeric, and special characters.
 Starter code from [Friendly Parakeet](https://github.com/coding-boot-camp/friendly-parakeet)

 ## Link/Preview